-The Campus opens at 6.30 am and closes at 5.00 pm.
-All students will be expected to wait in the parking garage waiting area until 6:30 a.m.
-The field will be supervised beginning at 6:30 a.m..
+The Campus opens at 6.00 am and closes at 5.00 pm.
+All students will be required to wait in the parking garage waiting area until 6:30 am.
+The field will be supervised beginning at 6:30 am.

 After 4 pm. all staff and teachers leave the campus.
 For security reasons, the parents or designated persons are expected to pick up their children between 3.15 and 4.00 pm.
-Students who have to stay late due to extra-curricular activities, ASEP programs, or school supervised projects, must be picked up no later than 5.00 pm.
-After 4 p.m. any student not in a specific program may wait in the canteen or the field area.
+Students who have to stay late due to extra-curricular activities, ASEP programs, or school supervised projects must be picked up no later than 5.00 pm.
+After 4 pm, any student not in a specific program may wait in the canteen.

-Students not in an activity are required to wait in the guard supervised area after 5 pm.
+Students not in an activity are required to wait in the guard supervised area after 4:30 pm.